aryn-pathak/material-delta/JOURNAL.md

 Made by: @aryan
 Repository link: https://github.com/aryn-pathak/material-zero/
-Total hours so far: 15.5
+Total hours so far: 22 hours

 - [x] I have access to a 3D printer (printing-leigon)